Player's Handbook: Advanced Dungeons & Dragons

+Reception

 The original Players Handbook was reviewed by Don Turnbull in issue No. 10 of White Dwarf, who gave the book a rating of 10 out of 10.
 Turnbull noted, "I don't think I have ever seen a product sell so quickly as did the Handbook when it first appeared on the Games Workshop stand at Dragonmeet", a British role-playing game convention; after the convention, he studied the book and concluded that "whereas the original rules are ambiguous and muddled, the Handbook is a detailed and coherent game-system, and very sophisticated."
 Turnbull felt a bit of apprehension at the amount of time it would require to digest all the new material, but concluded by saying "I said of the Monster Manual that it was TSR's most impressive publication to date; that is no longer true—this accolade must belong to the Handbook which is nothing short of a triumph."

-In 1983, TSR changed the cover art of the Players Handbook, although the interior contents remained the same.
-This printing featured cover art by Jeff Easley.
-Printings with this cover also bear an orange spine that fits in with other Advanced Dungeons & Dragons books.

-Numerous foreign editions of the Players Handbook were published, including versions for the United Kingdom, Australia, France, and Germany.
-Games Workshop (U.K.) published a softcover version also in 1978.

-Dealers continued to place orders for the 1st edition Players Handbook even after 2nd edition was released, causing the final printing to be in July 1990, a year after the release of 2nd edition.

-In 1999, a paperback reprint of the first edition was released.